 I enjoy reading David’s newsletters and blog postings.
 He always offers insights and useful suggestions.
 One that really struck me as an “aha” was one from last week about how not to clutter up an offer on a web page.
 With the clutter, you reduce the potential for your success.
-Read on peanut butter and jelly lovers (you’ll get it after reading)…
+Read on peanut butter & jelly lovers (you’ll get it after reading)…

 Landing Pages: Don’t Forget to Cut Off the Crusts!